maldorne/hexagon/docs/install/compile/readme.md

 ### Compile the extensions

-The mudlib depends on the C `sprintf` kfun shipped as a `dgd-extensions` module.
-The LPC implementation under `mudlib/lib/core/efuns/strings/sprintf/` is disabled in favour of this kfun, so without it the auto-object will fail to compile and the mud will not boot.
+The mudlib depends on the C `sprintf` kfun shipped as a `dgd-extensions` module; the legacy LPC implementation under `mudlib/packages/sprintf/` is kept as reference but not loaded.
+Without the kfun the auto-object will fail to compile and the mud will not boot.

 ```sh
 cd dgd/dgd-extensions/src